Moros during World War II

 Japanese Captain Taka Ichi was goaded by the Moro Datu Lacub and Datu Dimala-ang of Basak into attacking them, and the Datus slaughtered all of the 125 Japanese soldiers.

 Davao, in Mindanao, had a large population of Japanese immigrants who acted as a fifth column by welcoming the Japanese invaders during the war.
 The Japanese were hated by the Moros and disliked by the Chinese.
 The Moros were judged as "fully capable of dealing with Japanese fifth columnists and invaders alike."
 The Moros were to fight the Japanese invaders when they landed at Davao on Mindanao.
 The Japanese went back to their ships at night to sleep since the Moros struck so much fear into them even though the Moro were outnumbered by the Japanese.

 It was reported that most of Mindanao was dominated by Moro, Filipino, and American guerilla forces during the Japanese occupation.
 The Moros had cleared the Japanese from the Muslim areas of Mindanao six months before the Americans returned to liberate the Philippines at the Battle of Leyte.
 The Moros then joined in on the battle to liberate the rest of Mindanao from the Japanese in 1945.
 The Moro Muslims had nearly exterminated the occupying Japanese soldiers in Sulu before the Americans returned, and the Japanese were constantly attacked by Muslim guerillas.

+97% of the Japanese soldiers occupying Jolo were slaughtered by Moro Muslim Tausug guerrillas according to Japanese soldier Fujioka Akiyoshi, who was one of the few who remained alive by the end of the war.
+Fujioka described the Moros as brutal and recalled how the Moros sliced the livers and gold teeth off Japanese soldiers and in one month slaughtered 1,000 Japanese soldiers after they came to the island.
+Fujioka and his fellow Japanese soldiers were overjoyed when they finally reached an American base to surrender to since they knew their only other fate was being butchered by Moro Muslims or starvation.
+Injured Japanese were slaughtered by Moros with their kris daggers as the Moros constantly attacked and charged and butchered Japanese soldiers.

 Nur Misuari's Moro National Liberation Front faction stated that the Japanese "exhibited tyranny, cruelty and inhumanity at its lowest level" and "had to suffer their worst defeat and highest death mortality at the hands of the Bangsamoro freedom fighters."
 It wrote that compared to the Japanese casualty rate in the Visayas and Luzon, the number of Japanese imperialists slaughtered by the Moro freedom fighters was greater by the thousands and that there was no capitulation like the fall of Bataan to the Japanese by the Moros although the Luzon Filipinos has surrendered.
 The MNLF said that the Japanese, American, and Spanish cruelty has been continued by Filipino rule.